przemyslawmarkiewicz/Django-webpack/README.md

 # Django-webpack
-Testing webpack with django to manage assets
+Learning webpack to manage assets in django application